Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 - You can look into sending sms instead of email
 - link to the quote author's wikipedia page straight from the email/sms
 - add extra information such as a weather report

+**Instructions for reviewer**

+- Please pay attention to how the unit tests are written:

+> They should demonstrate that the code does what it should and does it efficiently.

+> They should test correctly.
+Please refer to : https://umuzi-org.github.io/tech-department/topics/jasmine-spies/

+- It is good if the code sends emails to multiple recipients.

+- It is good if the files are well organized. i.e , a configuration file with only the configuration in it, a sendEmail file that only sends the email, etc.